victorkp/kaiser-gmail-client/README.md

 ### Replying ###
 Simply type your reply between the `Reply-below-this-line` and the `-----` separator lines.
 When the file is saved and closed, the reply will be sent.

-### Deleting ###
+### Deleting and Archiving ###
-Delete the `Delete-this-line` immediately below the email you wish to delete.
+Delete the `Delete-this-email` or `Archive-this-email` line immediately below the email you wish to delete or archive.
 When the file is saved and closed, the email will be deleted.
+Note that you can both reply to and delete/archive an email at the same time.

 ## Config ##
 Kaiser is quite customizeable.
 By default, the vi editor is used to read and write emails, however you can tell Kaiser to use whatever editor you prefer.